 Going into the final round, Jean Van de Velde held a five-shot lead over Craig Parry and Justin Leonard.
 Scotland’s Paul Lawrie was seemingly out of contention 10 shots back.
 The Frenchman appeared to be cruising and could afford a double-bogey at the final hole to win.
 Cue a farce of monumental proportions.

 Van de Velde fired his second shot at the right-hand grandstand and it ricocheted backwards into deep rough.
 He then hacked it into the Barry Burn.
 After going in to inspect it he dropped backwards, chopped it into the greenside bunker and courageously got up and down for a seven.
 It dropped him back into a tie with Leonard and Lawrie who had surged up the leaderboard.
 The Scotsman then took control of the four-hole play-off to become the first Scottish Open winner since Sandy Lyle in 1985.

-Those who?ve attempted to downgrade Lawrie?s achievement are wide of the mark.
+Those who have attempted to downgrade Lawrie’s achievement are wide of the mark.
 The Scot fired an awesome 67 in the final round then birdied the last two holes of the play-off to secure a deserved victory.
 On a monstrously difficult golf course it was the Aberdonian who lasted the distance.

 2007 – Padraig Harrington

 The 2007 Open at Carnoustie was almost as dramatic at the 1999 playing, with three men vying for the Claret Jug on Sunday afternoon.

 Three men – Padraig Harrington, Sergio Garcia and Andres Romero – were all in the hunt and none of them had ever tasted major glory before.

 Romero had made an astonishing 10 birdies on Sunday but finished double-bogey to miss out by a single stroke at -6.